title. A Civics and ESL Curriculum for Older Refugees

-Despite constant repetition of lesson topics, learning oftentimes seemed to move barely and incrementally with these challenges.
-Luckily the organization was seeking to continually build upon its curriculum and there were no mandates on exact activities to teach.
-As a teacher in this position, designing lessons are always naturally based off of the learning gaps and needs of students.
+As a teacher with flexibility to evolve the curriculum, designing lessons are always naturally based off of the learning gaps and needs of students.
 As an advocate for the students that observes the unique ways in which they learn, I was constantly embedding their feedback into future lessons.

 Over the course of weeks and months iterating different methods for this special population, we determined a few set of methods that were more promising in delivering results.
 Most were all interactive that enabled the students to practice language-learning in a live environment.
 They had fun playing show-n-tell, movement games, picture talk, jeopardy, role-play and theatre, singing songs and going on multiple field trips throughout the Dallas Area metroplex.
 We also worked with students’ family members who could seamlessly integrate English lessons into everyday life or offer intergenerational learning through practice of language with grandchildren.

 By the end of my tenure, we had trained an established group of volunteer teachers through the design of a curriculum, training manual and many lessons of co-teaching.
 The same students continued showing up at classes with about a third gaining U.S. citizenship from passing the USCIS citizenship exam.